 A loss is suspended when the same or an identical property is purchased by or transferred to an affiliated person, other than in connection with a registered account.

-Who gets to recognize the loss depends upon who acquired (by way of a purchase or transfer) the same or an identical property:
+Who gets to recognize the loss depends on who acquired (by way of a purchase or transfer) the same or an identical property:

-• If the affiliated person is the spouse or common-law partner or the person who disposed of the property – remember you are affiliated with yourself – the loss is effectively recognized by the purchaser or transferee.
-Because the loss that was originally denied is added to the cost base of the property acquired.
+• If the affiliated person is the spouse or CLP or the person who disposed of the property, (remember you are affiliated with yourself) the loss is effectively recognized by the purchaser or transferee.
+This is because the loss that was originally denied is added to the cost base of the property acquired.

-• If the affiliated person is a corporation, trust, partnership, person who controls a corporation, trust or partnership or their spouse or common-law partner or the individual and their spouse or common-law partner, the loss will be recognized by the original owner or transferor.
+• If the affiliated person is a corporation, trust, partnership, person who controls a corporation, trust or partnership or their spouse or CLP or the individual and their spouse or CLP, the loss will be recognized by the original owner or transferor.

 Let’s revisit the above example:

-Ann sold 100 shares of XYZ Company and realized a capital loss and Jason purchased 100 shares of XYZ Company and continued to hold the property 30 days after Ann’s disposition.
+Ann sold 100 shares of XYZ Company.
+Then, she realized a capital loss.
+On his end, Jason purchased 100 shares of XYZ Company.
+He continued to hold the property 30 days after Ann’s disposition.

 Adjusted cost base (ACB) of Jason’s shares: